srstevenson/vim-picker/README.md

 vim-picker provides the following commands:

 - `:PickerEdit`: Pick a file to edit in the current window.
+This takes a single optional argument, which is the directory in which to run the file listing tool.
+If not specified, this defaults to the current working directory.
 - `:PickerSplit`: Pick a file to edit in a new horizontal split.
+This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerTabedit`: Pick a file to edit in a new tab.
+This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerVsplit`: Pick a file to edit in a new vertical split.
+This takes an optional directory argument in the same manner as `:PickerEdit`.
 - `:PickerBuffer`: Pick a buffer to edit in the current window.
 - `:PickerTag`: Pick a tag to jump to in the current window.
 - `:PickerStag`: Pick a tag to jump to in a new horizontal split.